Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 #### Patch notes:

+Features:
+- Added forceProfile, in addition to defaultProfile, which will force the profile for everyone on the project, no effect if null.
+- Added default dynamic collection "Advanced Scene Manger defaults" (only added to new profiles).

+Bugs:
 - Fixed issue where SceneManagerWindow could not in some circumstances be resized.
-- Added forceProfile, in addition to defaultProfile, which will force the profile for everyone on the project, no effect if null.
+- Removed special handling of FadeLoadingScreen.
 - Fixed startup scene incorrectly being added to AssetRef.
-- Removed special handling of FadeLoadingScreen.
-- Added default dynamic collection Advanced Scene Manger defaults.
 - Fixed PreloadedSceneHelper.FinishPreload() not working, due to it not ignoring scene operation queue.
 - Changed "Prevent event methods from being spammed" to false, by default.
 - Fixed issue with Scene.state.